 Wrongful death occurs under many different circumstances, such as drunk driving car accidents and medical malpractice.
 In fact, according to a study by Johns Hopkins Medicine, medical errors now rank as the third leading cause of death in the United States, with approximately 250,000 victims losing their lives to the negligence of healthcare providers each year.

 The death of a loved one often leaves families of victims with not only emotional pain but also financial instability.
-If you lost someone you love as the result of another person’s negligent or unlawful acts, a lawyer can help you determine if you can file a civil suit for wrongful death.
+If you lost someone you love as the result of another person’s negligent or unlawful acts, a wrongful death attorney can help you determine if you can file a civil suit for wrongful death.
+If you lost someone while they were wrongfully incarcerated, your wrongful incarceration lawyer and your wrongful death attorney can work together to build a case against prison or jail administration and staff, doctors, and other responsible parties.

 The Difference Between Civil and Criminal Cases